mitranim/fpx/docs/html/partials/list.md

 ### `concat(...lists)`

-Concatenates the given lists into one list.
-Ignores non-list arguments.
+Concatenates lists, ignoring non-list arguments.

-This is intentionally **different** from
-<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat" target="_blank">`Array#concat`</a> and, by extension, lodash's `_.concat`.
-They inherited
+This is intentionally **different** from <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat" target="_blank">`Array.prototype.concat`</a> and, by extension, lodash's `_.concat`.
+They inherited Scheme's hazardous mistake of coercing non-list arguments to singleton lists, effectively appending them.
+This leads to abuse and surprise. `fpx`'s `concat` ignores non-lists, preventing this gotcha.
-Scheme's mistakes and are hazardous.
-They accept both list and non-list arguments, concatenating lists and appending other values.
-This often leads to surprising results.

-fpx's `concat` is more intuitive and therefore safer to use.

 **Note**: for individual elements, use [`append`](#-append-list-value-) and [`prepend`](#-prepend-list-value-) instead.